 - “mes chiens” if I have several dogs.

-You cannot just consider the “my” part: you need to consider the following word:
+In French, you cannot just consider the “my” part: you need to consider the word that follows in French

 - Feminine or masculine?